ShVerni/MPU6050_Add/README.md

 ### Auto calibration
 If you use `calcGyroOffsets()` it will calculate calibration of the gyroscope, and the value of the gyroscope will calibrated.
 > [!WARNING]
-> DO NOT MOVE MPU6050 during calculating
+> DO NOT MOVE MPU6050 during calculations!

 ```cpp
 #include <MPU6050Add.h>